 If you have a serious allergic reaction or are with someone who does, call for emergency medical services or go to the nearest emergency room right away.

 You may be referred to a doctor who specializes in allergies.
 The doctor will: Ask about your symptomsTake your medical historyDo a physical exam

-Tests may include: Skin prick test—To look for a skin reaction when exposed to specific food particlesBlood test—To look for an antibody called immunoglobulin E (IgE), which is present when you are exposed something that gives you an allergic reaction
+Tests may include: Skin prick test—To look for a skin reaction when exposed to peanut or other specific food particlesBlood test—To look for an antibody called immunoglobulin E (IgE), which is present when you are exposed something that gives you an allergic reaction

 You may be placed on an elimination diet to learn which foods may be triggering an allergic reaction.
 If your doctor thinks you might be allergic to peanuts, you may be asked to remove peanuts from your diet for 1-2 weeks then add them back to your diet to see if you experience any symptoms.
 The elimination diet is only done under a doctor’s supervision.